"Cosmic Cauldron" (center) on board the Mir Space Station while in Earth Orbit.

 ESA technicians installing the CDROM containing Marilynn Flynn’s sketches (and the signatures, music and artwork of others) to the Huygens lander.
 The lander is now sitting on the surface of Saturn's moon, Titan!

-"I want people to know that these are real places where it is not an impossible dream to live.
+"I want my art to convey that these are real places where it is not an impossible dream to explore and live.
 I feel it is the natural and necessary course of human evolution to leave Earth and settle on other planets.
-In my artwork I convey these ideas by painting planetary landscapes from the viewpoint of a human explorer.
-I hope my paintings will not only depict the strange beauty of other worlds but will educate viewers and inspire future space travellers as well."
+In my artwork I portray these ideas by painting planetary landscapes from the viewpoint of a human explorer.
+I hope my paintings show the strange beauty of other worlds while educating viewers and inspiring future space travelers."
 Marilynn Flynn

 Marilynn Flynn's artwork has appeared in numerous books, magazines, TV programs, DVDs, science exhibits, art shows and websites.
 Her paintings have been commissioned by such prestigious organizations as the Earth & Space Foundation, The Planetary Society and NASA.
 Her artwork is in the permanent collections of several museums, including the Kennedy Space Center in Florida, as well as in private and corporate art collections.
 Invited to join the NASA Fine Arts Program, she was a member of the art team for the tragic Challenger 51-L mission.
-She is one of the original founding members and the first elected secretary of the International Association of Astronomical Artists.
+She is one of the original founding members and a Fellow of the International Association of Astronomical Artists.
+She regularly shows and sells her work at exhibits in the U.S.

 In 1995 her painting of "Cosmic Cauldron" was selected as one of twenty paintings that were launched to the Mir space station, where it orbited Earth for several months as part of "Ars Ad Astra", the first group art exhibit in space.
 Two of her sketches are also on the surface of Saturn's moon Titan-engraved on a CD made by ESA which is attached to the Huygens lander.

-Marilynn's space art paintings are a blend of science fact, art and intelligent imagination.
-They portray her desire to explore other planets and her belief that it is the natural course of human evolution to migrate from Earth and live on them.
-Her artwork is known for it's emphasis on the human element of space exploration.
+Marilynn's space art paintings are a blend of science fact, art and informed imagination.
+They portray her desire to explore other planets in person and her belief that it is the natural course of human evolution to migrate from Earth and live on them.
+Her artwork is known for it's realistic portrayal of planetary landscapes with emphasis on the human element of space exploration.